 '''

-troff [+n] [-n] [-t] [-f] [-w] [-i] [-a] files
+troff [+n] [-n] [-nn] [-mx] [-t] [-f] [-w] [-i] [-a] [-pn] files

 '''

 Troff formats text for a Graphic Systems phototypesetter according to control lines embedded in the text files.
-Troff is based on nroff(I).
+It reads the standard input if no file arguments are given.
 The non-file option arguments are interpreted as follows:

-- +n Commence typesetting at the first page numbered n or larger. - -n Stop after page n. - -t Place output on standard output instead of the phototypesetter. - -f Refrain from feeding out paper and stopping the phototypesetter at the end. - -w Wait until phototypsetter is available, if currently busy. - -i Read from standard input after the files have been exhausted. - -a Send a printable approximation of the results to the standard output.
+- +n Commence typesetting at the first page numbered n or larger. - -n Stop after page n. - -nn First generated (not necessarily printed) page is given the number n; simulates ".pn n". - -mx Prepends a standard macro file; simulates ".so /usr/lib/tmac.x". - -t Place output on standard output instead of the phototypesetter. - -f Refrain from feeding out paper and stopping the phototypesetter at the end. - -w Wait until phototypesetter is available, if currently busy. - -i Read from standard input after the files have been exhausted. - -a Send a printable approximation of the results to the standard output. - $-\mathbf{p}n$ Print all characters with point-size n while retaining all prescribed spacings and motions.